-The project will allow the Library to digitise more physical and analogue collections.
+The program will allow the Library to digitise more physical and analogue collections.
 It will also help with the management and preservations of its collections.

-This is a major project that supports the strategic direction of the Library.
+This is a major program that supports the strategic direction of the Library.
 It is the IT division’s highest priority.